dida43/code-challenge/README.md

 ## Installation

-To install the application and be able to use `code-challenge.jar` from command line, user should run command
+To install the application and be able to use `code-challenge.jar` from command line, user should run command:

     $ mvn clean install

-Command will run tests and build executable code-challenge.jar with example files in directory
+Command will run tests and build executable code-challenge.jar with example files in directory:

     target/code-challenge-app